unixzii/cyandev.io/posts/thoughts-on-rsc.md

 Before talking about what RSC is, I’d like to recap the real-world problem that [this video](https://youtu.be/TQQPAU21ZUw) talked about.

-Let’s imagine that we are implementing a artist detail page in Spotify. it consists of three parts: song details, top tracks and discography.
-The code may look like:
+Let’s imagine that we are implementing an artist page in Spotify.
+It consists of three parts: song details, top tracks and discography.
+The code may look like this:

 ```jsx
 function ArtistPage({ artistId }) {